usmanity/instatab/readme.md

 Tabby
 =====

-A new tab extension for chrome.
+Also known as 'InstaTab', a new tab extension for chrome.

 Still a work in progress.
-Has bugs.